isomerpages/moe-bukitmerahsec/_our-merahan-curriculum/Infocomm Technology.md

 **Department Vision**

-To build a culture of innovation through the effective use of technologies for deeper learning and student engagement.
+The Infocomm Technology programme aims to build a culture of innovation through the effective use of technologies for deeper learning and student engagement.

 **Department Details**